Iodised salt: Canada

-Salt sold to consumers in Canada for table and household use must be iodized with 0.01% potassium iodide.
+For table and household use, salt sold to consumers in Canada must be iodized with 0.01% potassium iodide.
 Sea salt and salt sold for other purposes, such as pickling, may be sold uniodized.

 China

 Much of the Chinese population lives inland, far from sources of dietary iodine.
 In 1996, the Chinese Ministry of Public Health estimated that iodine deficiency was responsible for 10 million cases of intellectual developmental disorders in China.
 Chinese governments have held a legal monopoly on salt production since 119 BCE and began iodizing salt in the 1960s, but market reforms in the 1980s led to widespread smuggling of non-iodized salt from private producers.
-In the inland province of Ningxia, only 20% of salt consumed was sold by the China National Salt Industry Corporation.
-The Chinese government responded by cracking down on smuggled salt, establishing salt police with 25,000 officers to enforce the salt monopoly.
+In the inland province of Ningxia, only 20% of the salt consumed was sold by the China National Salt Industry Corporation.
+The Chinese government responded by cracking down on smuggled salt, establishing a salt police with 25,000 officers to enforce the salt monopoly.
 Consumption of iodized salt reached 90% of the Chinese population by 2000.

 India

 India and all of its states ban the sale of non-iodized salt for human consumption.
 However, implementation and enforcement of this policy are imperfect; a 2009 survey found that 9% of households used non-iodized salt and that another 20% used insufficiently iodized salt.

 Iodised salt was introduced to India in the late 1950s.
-Public awareness was increased by special programs and initiatives, both governmental and nongovernmental.
-As of now, iodine deficiency is only present in a few isolated regions which are still unreachable.
+Public awareness was increased by special programs and initiatives, both governmental and non-governmental.
+Currently, iodine deficiency is only present in a few isolated regions which are still unreachable.
 In India, some people use Himalayan rock salt.
-Rock salt however is low in iodine and should be consumed only when there are other iodine-rich foods in diet.
+Rock salt however is low in iodine and should be consumed only when other iodine-rich foods are in the diet.